Understanding what kind of training you should plan to provide to employees depends on a number of factors such as:

 Tips for training needs analysis:

-- Determining the training offerings for the following year should also include a good review of the evaluations that you have collected from course participants this year.
+- Determining the training plan for the following year should also include a good review of the training evaluations and feedback obtained from course participants during the lasts year.
 Are your current training classes good enough or do they need to be improved or outsourced?